willdurand-edu/php-slides/src/extended/01_symfony2.md

 ---

-# Is Symfony2 A MVC Framework?
+# Is Symfony A MVC Framework?

 ---